hyperledger/aries-rfcs/concepts/0302-aries-interop-profile/README.md

 ### Aries Interop Profile Version: 2.0

-The following are the goals used in selecting RFC versions for inclusion in AIP 2.0, adn the RFCs added as a result of each goal:
+The following are the goals used in selecting RFC versions for inclusion in AIP 2.0, and the RFCs added as a result of each goal:

 - From AIP 1.0: Aries Agents must be able to establish connections, exchange credentials and complete a connection-less proof-request/proof transaction.